vasishth/SMLP2018/index.md

 <strike>To apply, please fill out this form</strike>The deadline for applications is now past.
 The decisions will be announced April 10 2018.

+There were 234 applications, which is about 100 more than in 2017.

 ## Fees

 There will be a **30 Euro** fee to cover expenses for coffee and snacks, to be paid on arrival in cash.